Purp1eW0lf/Masscan_to_Nmap/README.md

 My main process for CTFs was to run Masscan, which would find the TCP & UDP ports that were open on a target.
 I'd then copy and paste those open ports, and ask Nmap to run those ports and find the service versions and run the default enumeration scripts.

-I wanted to auomate this, so I could just fire off a script with a given IP and then go and make a coffee whilst it runs.
-This script prints out the nmap results and also saves a copy in your directory as well.
+I wanted to automate this, so I could just fire off a script with a given IP and then go and make a coffee whilst it runs.
+This script prints out the Nmap results and also saves a copy in your directory as well.

 ### Installation
 ```bash